Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Program Discontinuance

-Following the discontinuation of a degree or certificate program, application to graduate under that degree or certificate program will be honored for five (5) years.
-Students must be continuously enrolled during the five-year teach-out period. - Additional Associate Degree or Certificate
+Following the discontinuation of a degree or certificate program, application to graduate under that degree or certificate will be honored for four (4) years from the effective date of the program’s discontinuance.
+Students must be continuously enrolled, as defined by the College, while completing the program requirements.

 Students who have earned twelve (12) or more credits at the College are eligible to be considered for the Dean’s List.
 At the end of the fall and spring semesters, the Provost and Vice President for Teaching, Learning, and Student Success will publish a list of those full-time and part-time students who have completed at least six credits during the semester and have earned a semester grade point average of 3.500 or better. - Graduate with Honors

-Students who have accumulated a grade point average of 3.500-3.7490 are awarded a degree with “Honors.”
-A degree with “High Honors” is awarded to those students who have accumulated a grade point average of 3.750 or better.
-A Certificate will be awarded with “Distinction” to those students with a grade point average of 3.750 or higher. - Honors College
+Students who have a cumulative grade point average of 3.500-3.7490 are awarded a degree with “Honors.”
+A degree with “High Honors” is awarded to those students who have a cumulative grade point average of 3.750 or better.
+A Certificate will be awarded with “Distinction” to those students with a cumulative grade point average of 3.750 or higher. - Honors College

-Commencement is conducted each year in the month of May, but credentials are awarded with confer dates of August, December, and May.
-Credentials may also be awarded at additional times for special programs at the discretion of the Registrar.
+Commencement is conducted each year in the month of May, but credentials are awarded with conferral dates of August, December, and May.
+Credentials may also be awarded at additional times for special programs at the discretion of the Registrar, or designee.
 Students completing degree and graduation requirements within the academic calendar year may participate in the Ceremony.

 - Substitutions of course requirements within degree and certificate programs may be considered under special circumstances; however, no substitutions of course requirements within letters of recognition are allowed.